Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ![](./images/200/lab200-6.png)

 -   Find your ORACLE_SID and ORACLE_HOME file path with the command below and take note of it.
+You will need need these later on.

 	```cat /etc/oratab```